twcook/S3ModelTools/docs_source/source/Introduction.rst

 S3Model Tools Introduction
 ==========================

-S3Model Tools is a suite of applications that all building of S3Model components and combine those components into complete data models.
+S3Model Tools is a suite of applications that allow building of S3Model components and combine those components into complete data models.

 - The **CSV Modeler** application allows importing and CSV file and creating a complete data model with semantics and validation for the imported file.